-A lone rider sat atop his horse walking across the lawn in front of the large ranch house leading an unridden white mare.
+A lone rider rode his horse across the lawn in front of the large ranch house, leading an unridden white mare.
 Gideon turned in his saddle, his face hard and without expression.
 “Jackson!” he called.
 “Who is he?”

-Jackson didn’t hesitate but sprung from the appaloosa, shouting; “Pedro!
+Jackson didn’t hesitate but sprung from the appaloosa, shouting, “Pedro!
 Manuel!
-The buckets —!”
-But before he completed the order, the two villagers were halfway across the gravel racing toward the sand-fire-buckets hanging from a rail attached to the side of the barn and then fell in line behind him at a wobbled trot, a sand bucket held in each hand.
+The buckets!”
+But before he completed the order, the two villagers were halfway across the gravel racing toward the sand-fire-buckets hanging from a rail attached to the side of the barn, and then fell in line behind Jackson at a wobbled trot, a sand bucket held in each hand.

-Minutes later they appeared in the open loft doors bailing arms of smoking hay, nervously shuffling their boots as they kicked away the bits that fell to their feet.
-Gideon and his two helpers stood below stomping the lit storks of straw into the earth.
-Eventually, the rain of burning hay stopped, and Jackson leaned out from the opening.
+Minutes later, they appeared in the open loft doors bailing arms of smoking hay, nervously shuffling their boots as they kicked away the bits that fell to their feet.
+Gideon and his two helpers stood below, stomping the burning storks of straw that fell to the earth.
+Eventually, the rain of burning hay stopped, and Jackson leaned out through the opening.
 “The fire’s out, Mister Gideon,” he shouted.
-However, as he raised his arm to wave a rifle boomed in the distance, and Jackson dropped to his knees as little chips of wood burst into the air where a bullet bit deep into the framework at the side of his head.
+However, as he raised his arm to wave a rifle boomed in the distance, and Jackson dropped to his knees as little chips of wood burst into the air, where a bullet bit deep into the framework at the side of his head.

 “No!”
 Gideon rasped.
 Thinking Jackson shot, he spun on his heels in the direction of the rifle fire, but the smoke blocked his vision.
 His mouth twisted.
-“Damn you, Kane,” he mumbled bitterly raising his right-hand beckoning the two men and started for the rear of the barn where Jackson and the two villages had entered through the back door.
+“Damn you, Kane!” he let out a deep, prolonged roar, and then raising his right hand, he beckoned the two villages and started for the rear of the barn where Jackson had entered through the back door.